lobanov4real/nvim/README.md

-# Setup and customize Neovim with lua
+# Setup Neovim and customize it with Lua

 ## Description